metabrainz/picard-docs/config/options_interface.rst

 **Show icons in menus**

-    Some users prefer to disable menu icons, which is the default behavior for macos systems.
+    Some users prefer to disable menu icons, which is the default behavior for macOS systems.
 This option allows the user to select whether the icons are displayed in the menus.

 **User interface language**